-Hedging Tool Takes aim at Sulfur cap Uncertainty
+Hedging Tool Takes Aim at Sulfur Cap Uncertainty

 Proceeds from the sale of the notes will buy "a hedge basket" which will be fully placed by the third quarter of this year.

-The hedge basket uses the company's oil sector expertise in the crude oil and refined products' markets.
+The hedge basket uses the company's oil sector expertise in the crude oil and refined products' markets, it says.

 Enerjen is headed by former Maersk executive Stephen Schueler and has bunker expert Robin Meech onboard as an advisory board member.